kanaria69/Mainecoco/README.md

-## What type of music do balloons hate?
-Pop music!
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.